Search

 Nick Finotti

-During his time at Wofford, Finotti helped recruit and coach two players that were named Southern Conference Freshman of the Year, ten All-Southern Conference selections, and 11 Southern Conference All-Freshman team selections.
+Before taking charge of Presbyterian’s program, Finotti spent four seasons as an assistant coach at Wofford College (2019-22).
+During his time at Wofford, Finotti helped recruit and coach two players who were named Southern Conference Freshman of the Year, ten All-Southern Conference selections, and 11 Southern Conference All-Freshman team selections.

-Prior to joining the Wofford coaching staff, he had spent 15 years (2005-19) as the co-director of the boys’ ECNL program at the Carolina Elite Soccer Academy.
-While at CESA, he was head coach of three teams and coached over 200 players that would play college soccer and eleven players that went on to play professional soccer.
+Before joining the Wofford coaching staff, he had spent 15 years (2005-19) as the co-director of the boys’ ECNL program at the Carolina Elite Soccer Academy.
+While at CESA, he was head coach of three teams and coached over 200 players who would play college soccer and eleven players who went on to play professional soccer.
 He led teams to four USYS Premier League Championships and 16 South Carolina state championships.

 From 2002-07, he spent five seasons as head coach at Northwestern and Greenville High Schools.
 He won 118 games, and five region championships while making two appearances in the state championship game.
 He earned South Carolina Coach of the Year honors twice and was a five-time Region Coach of the Year selection.